dwndda/Unsupervised-K-Means-Clustering/README.md

 # Unsupervised K-Means Clustering
   ### Introduction
 This dataset involves 62988 rows and 23 columns.
-The goal of this project is to airline customer segmentation with the LRFMC indicators by performing K-Means clustering algorithm.
+The goal of this project is to segmentation of the data airline customers with the LRFMC indicators by performing K-Means clustering algorithm.
   ### The Steps
 - Data understanding
 - Data Processing and Analysis of the data